 - While the principal social benefit that business provides lies in jobs created and taxes paid, businesses’ biggest asset is that they are effective organisations —that they know how to run things— much better than the government.

-- In it, he argued that Africa could grow rapidly in the next few decades, but that this would happen only if “effective organisations” emerge and if the governance of extractive industries was improved.
+- Thus, Collier argued that Africa could grow rapidly in the next few decades, but that this would happen only if effective organisations emerge and if the governance of extractive industries was improved.